-"true" ") is true, then

-a.
-Let value be "true".

-g.
-If options has a field [[<key>]], then

 - i.
-Let optionsValue be ?
-ToString(options.[[<key>]]). - ii.
-If the result of Call(%StringProto\includes%, keyLocaleData, " optionsValue ") is true, then - 1.
-If optionsValue is not equal to value, then - a.
+Let requestedValue be UnicodeExtensionValue(r.[[extension]], key). - ii.
+If requestedValue is not undefined, then - 1.
+If requestedValue is not the empty String, then - a.
+If keyLocaleData contains requestedValue, then - i.
+Let value be requestedValue. - ii.
+Let supportedExtensionAddition be the concatenation of "-", key, "-", and value. - 2.
+Else if keyLocaleData contains "true", then - a.
+Let value be "true". - i.
+If options has a field [[<key>]], then - i.
+Let optionsValue be options.[[<key>]]. - ii.
+Assert: Type(optionsValue) is either String, Undefined, or Null. - iii.
+If keyLocaleData contains optionsValue, then - 1.
+If SameValue(optionsValue, value) is false, then - a.
 Let value be optionsValue. - b.
-Let supportedExtensionAddition be "". - h.
-Set result.[[<key>]] to value. - i.
-Append supportedExtensionAddition to supportedExtension. - j.
-Increase k by 1. - 13.
+Let supportedExtensionAddition be "". - j.
+Set result.[[<key>]] to value. - k.
+Append supportedExtensionAddition to supportedExtension. - 9.
 If the number of elements in supportedExtension is greater than 2, then - a.
-Let privateIndex be Call(%StringProto\indexOf%, foundLocale, " "-x-" "). - b.
+Let privateIndex be Call(%StringProto\indexOf%, foundLocale, " "-X-" "). - b.
 If privateIndex = -1, then - i.
 Let foundLocale be the concatenation of foundLocale and supportedExtension. - c.
 Else, - i.
 Let preExtension be the substring of foundLocale from position 0, inclusive, to position privateIndex, exclusive. - ii.
-Let postExtension be the substring of foundLocalefrom position privateIndex to the end of the string. - iii.
+Let postExtension be the substring of foundLocale from position privateIndex to the end of the string. - iii.
 Let foundLocale be the concatenation of preExtension, supportedExtension, and postExtension. - d.
 Assert: IsStructurallyValidLanguageTag(foundLocale) is true. - e.
-Let foundLocale be CanonicalizeLanguageTag(foundLocale). - 14.
-Set result.[[locale]] to foundLocale. - 15.
-Return result. - NOTENon-normative summary: Two algorithms areavailable to match the locales: the Lookup algorithm described in RFC 4647 section 3.4, and an implementation dependent best-fit algorithm.
-Independent of the locale matching algorithm, options specified through Unicode locale extension sequences are negotiated separately, taking the caller's relevant extension keys and locale data as well as clientprovided options into consideration.
+Let foundLocale be CanonicalizeLanguageTag(foundLocale). - 10.
+Set result.[[locale]] to foundLocale. - 11.
+Return result. - NOTENon-normative summary: Two algorithms are available to match the locales: the Lookup algorithm described in RFC 4647 section 3.4, and an implementation dependent best-fit algorithm.Independent of the locale matching algorithm, options specified through Unicode locale extension sequences are negotiated separately, taking the caller's relevant extension keys and locale data as well as client-provided options into consideration.
 The abstract operation returns a record with a [[locale]] field whose value is the language tag of the selected locale, and fields for each key in relevantExtensionKeys providing the selected value for that key.